 Leggings are a thin, elastic, skin-tight pants originally worn to provide warmth for dancers and acrobats.
 That slowly evolved into a layering piece meant to be worn under dresses and skirts for warmth and comfort.
 Eventually, they became a full-fledged fashion garment.

 Leggings still serve all of its other purposes.
 Its integration into fashion through casual wear has just become more popular starting the middle of the last century.
-Leggings are usually soft and sometimes see-through.
-This is why they’re known to be ideal casual wear, loungewear, maternity wear, athletic wear, and very recently, streetwear.
+Leggings are usually soft, sometimes see-through, and that’s because it’s usually made of cotton.
+This is why they’re known to be ideal casual wear, loungewear, maternity wear, athletic wear, corporate wear, and very recently, streetwear.

 Women have styled leggings in various ways.
 They have become a staple piece in many girls’ wardrobes.
-Available in different colors and prints, leggings have become a convenient go-to piece for any kind of occasion from random errands to even upscale dressy events.
+Some have even added pockets to them to serve you better during everyday settings.
+Available in different colors and print in usually very affordable price tags, leggings have become a convenient go-to piece for any kind of occasion from random errands to even upscale dressy events.

 Yoga pants and leggings have been mistaken to be one and the same.
 It’s usually not that detrimental as they closely resemble each other in appearance and function.
 These similarities and differences, however, draw the line that separates yoga pants and leggings when you have a specific occasion in mind.